Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems: Introduction

+Then seeking the optimal solution in the parameters $\beta_p$, that is, how to separate the environmental noise $\mathcal{R}_k$ from the numerous climate observation variables $Y_k$ and obtain the human activities $\tilde{X}_k^p$ that are of interest, has become a key issue of concern \cite{hannart_optimal_nodate}.

-For this purpose, Hasselmann introduced the optimal fingerprinting method, mathematically represented by the product of the expected signal pattern and the inverse of the climate variability covariance matrix\cite{10_Methods2,11_Methods1,12_Methods3}.
-Geometrically, the fingerprint represents a direction minimizing the influence of high-noise components, facilitating the detection of anthropogenic climate signals.
-Beyond detection, this method is also crucial to identifying the attribution to specific causes\cite{13_attribution0,14_attribution1,15_Application0,16_Application1,17_Application2,18_Application3,19_Application4,20_importance1}.
-Based on this method, the scientists conclude that the human activities indeed impact the climate changes with high confidence\cite{21_masson2021ipcc}.
-This scientific evidence supports and promotes policy decisions aimed at mitigating climate change through measures like reducing greenhouse gas emissions.
+For this purpose, Hasselmann introduced the optimal fingerprinting method (OFM), mathematically represented by the product of the expected signal pattern and the inverse of the variability covariance matrix \cite{10_Methods2,11_Methods1,12_Methods3}.
+Geometrically, the fingerprint represents a direction minimizing the influence of high-noise components, facilitating the detection of anthropogenic signals.
+Beyond detection, this method is also crucial to identifying the attribution to specific causes \cite{Benjamin2013,stott_human_2004,gillett_detection_2003,16_Application1,Barnett2008,19_Application4,20_importance1}.
+Based on this method, scientists have concluded that the human activities indeed impact the climate changes with high confidence \cite{21_masson2021ipcc}.
+Recent studies have explored the application of response theory to gain dynamical and physical insights into the detection and attribution of climate signals \cite{lucarini_detecting_2024}.
+They find that the Green's function from linear response theory (LRT) provides accurate attribution in linear regimes.
+This finding establishes a robust theoretical foundation for OFM applied in fields such as ecosystems, quantitative social science, and finance.

-Unfortunately, the inherent complexity of climate systems once again poses significant challenges to the experimental validation of the optimal fingerprinting method.
+Despite substantial theoretical and numerical evidence \cite{13_attribution0,14_attribution1,15_Application0,17_Application2,18_Application3} supporting the validity and superiority of the optimal fingerprint method, a direct, quantitative experimental validation is notably absent.
+Unfortunately, the inherent complexity of systems once again poses significant challenges to the experimental validation of the optimal fingerprinting method.
 For instance, this method relies on certain assumptions such as the linear superposition of external forces and internal variability effects.
 The intricate nature of the systems undoubtedly renders the experimental verification of these conditions highly difficult.
 Despite these obstacles, the method's pivotal role in climate prediction and the profound implications of its conclusions underscore the necessity for its experimental validation.